MarkJohnstoneGitHub/VBA-IDictionary/README.md

 ## Advantages

-The VBA-IDictionary provides interfaces for the dictionary implementations provided, allowing for the easy transition when switching between dictionary implementations.  i.e. It allows for programming to an interface instead to a particular implementation which can be advantageous for unit testing.
+The VBA-IDictionary provides interfaces for the dictionary implementations provided, allowing for the easy transition when switching between dictionary implementations.  i.e. It allows for programming to an interface instead to a particular implementation which can be advantageous for unit testing etc.

 Added support for keys of LongLong data type which is only availablue using the DictionaryKeyVluePair.cls IDictionary implementation and compatibile with VBA 7.
 This also allows using LongPtr as keys as they are converted to LongLong or Long data types for earlier versions.

+Significant performance compared to other VBA dictionary implementations, and in some scenerios provides a significant performance over the Scripting.Dictionary.

 ## Performance

 Great consideration has been given to provide as good as possible performance while using the underlying VBA.Collection.

 See the Excel VBA-IDictionaryPerformance spreadhsheet for a performance comparisions of the ScriptingDictionary, DictionaryKeyValuePair and other VBA dictionary implementations.
-Performance results displayed in the graphs can be filtered to compare various IDictionary implements for the various key and item data types and string key processing options provided.
+Performance results displayed in the graphs can be filtered to compare various IScriptingDictionary implementations, for the various key and item data types and string key encoding options provided.

-Performance testing can be performed using modules in the MS Access database provided, TestPerformanceKeyValuePairAdd.bas and TestPeformanceKeyValuePairItem.bas and results are displayed in the immediate window.
+Performance testing can be performed using  the modules in the MS Access database provided, TestPerformanceKeyValuePairAdd.bas and TestPeformanceKeyValuePairItem.bas and results are displayed in the immediate window.
 The results are currently manually copied into the peformance Excel spreadsheet using the Text Import Wizard.
 Those modules are still under development.

 The DictionaryKeyValuePairs compared to other VBA dictionary implementations its significant performance improvement, especially when adding items, is likely due to not constantly maintaining an array of Items and Keys, and only populating them when requested.
 On future requests for Items and Keys they are only repopulated if changes have been made to the dictionary keys, and/or items.
 This tradeoff results in the first iteration of Items and Keys to be fractionally slower and any subsequent requests without changes are at similar performance as not repopulated.